akouz/HBus/HBus_Power_Meter/README.md

 # HBus Power Meter

 Power meter uses two current transformers (CT).
 One measures total household current, another measures solar station current.
+Mains voltage is not measured, it assumed to be stable.
+However, device measures mains voltage phase; it is required to calculate power balance.

 1m long 12V RGB LED strip used to indicate household power balance in the range from -2kW to +2kW.